joaopandolfi/Assembly_arbitrary_base_converter/README.md

 # Assembly_arbitrary_base_converter
-Arbitrary base converter writed in Assembly and C
+Arbitrary base converter wrote in Assembly and C

 ##How to use